Forfeiture: Court Begins Hearing in Alison-Madueke’s Suit against EFCC October 6

 Besides, the plaintiff argued that the court was misled into granting the forfeiture order due to the suppression or non-disclosure of critical information.

-On its part, the anti-graft agency wants the court to dismiss the case on the grounds that she had been properly brought before the court.
+On its part, the anti-graft agency wants the court to dismiss the case because she had been properly brought before the court.

 According to the commission, the application for final forfeiture of the said assets had been properly instituted and conducted following all legal requirements.